romaan/simply/README.md

 # Strings (STR)

 - 001 Find the first non-repeated character in a string - Done
-- 002 Reverse a string iteratively and recursively
+- 002 Reverse a string iteratively and recursively - Done
 - 003 Determine if a string has all unique characters.
 What if you can not use additional data structures?
 - 004 Check if string is a palindrome
 - 005 Check if a string is composed of all unique characters